 Frequently Asked Questions (FAQs)

-Is journalism a good career?
+Is journalism a promising career?

 Journalism remains an essential occupation in the digital age, and whether you’re covering local stories or global events, you need certain qualities to do a great job.
-Conditions ranging from strong analytical skills to specialist knowledge can help you become a successful journalist.
+Conditions ranging from solid analytical skills to specialist knowledge can help you become a successful journalist.

 Is journalism a stressful job?